 Intensive aphasia treatment is considered the most effective type of therapeutic intervention.
 Research in this area has consistently shown that intensive aphasia treatment results in significant overall improvement.
-At BYC, we offer both traditional therapy (often covered by insurance) and intensive therapy, that can be a combination of insurance and private pay or private pay only.
-The amount of therapy and the time in session is tailored to the specific patients needs.
+At BYC, we offer both traditional therapy, often covered by insurance, and intensive therapy that can be a combination of insurance and private pay or private pay only.
+The amount of therapy and the time in session is tailored to the patient's specific needs.

-We also encourage our patients with aphasia to check out Voices of Hope; a local non-profit with great resources.
+We also encourage our patients with aphasia to check out Voices of Hope, a local non-profit with great resources.
 Find a link under our resources tab!